ms-daniel/ms-daniel/README.md

 - :books: Currently an Information Systems student at the Federal University of Sergipe seeking to extract the best of the worlds.
 - 🔭 I’m currently learning <b>Artificial Intelligence</b>
+- 👯 I’m looking to collaborate on <a href="https://github.com/marcosdosea/AgendeMe">AgendeMe</a>

 ---